Leveraging User Psychology for User Onboarding, Part Two

 - congitive lode by the folks at Ribot (as already cited)

 One part of psychology that we have not covered is the role it plays in your copywriting.
 In fact, copywriting is something we have barely covered in the onboarding academy.
-But the words you choose can have an astonishing impact on your user engagement.
+But the words you choose can have an astonishing impact on your user engagement and getting to the aha moment.
 More on that in our next lesson.